laminas/laminas-cache/docs/book/v3/application-integration/usage-in-a-laminas-mvc-application.md

 ## Configure Cache

-To configure the cache in a laminas-mvc based application, use either application or module configuration (such as `config/autoload/global.php` or `module/Application/config/module.config.php`, respectively), and define the configuration key `caches`.
+To configure the cache in a laminas-mvc based application, use either application or module configuration (such as `config/autoload/*.global.php` or `module/Application/config/module.config.php`, respectively), and define the configuration key `caches`.

-This example uses the global configuration, e.g. `config/autoload/global.php`:
+In this example, the global configuration is used and a separate file is created for the cache configuration.
+Create a configuration file with name like `config/autoload/cache.global.php` and it will [automatically be included](https://docs.laminas.dev/tutorials/advanced-config/#environment-specific-application-configuration):

 ```php
 return [